 Going through divorce is emotionally painful for both men and women.
 The best one can do is to make this overall procedure smoother so that each individual can have a cordial relationship even when their marriage is over.

 Below mentioned are some do’s and Don’ts which one should follow so as to make their divorce a smoother one:

-Minors should always be kept out of court; they are the one who are most affected when a couple tries for a legal separation.
+Minors should always be kept out of court; they are the ones who are most affected when a couple tries for a legal separation.
 To keep one’s mind calm one should spend some quality time with their children.
 Such a tip can also help one when going for child custody.

-Record of all the assets:
+Record of All the Assets

 While going for a divorce both the parties should be clear about the fact that divorce is an expensive procedure and the attorney that you have appointed will charge you on an hourly basis.
-Try to get some of the issues resolved out of the court instead of fighting for them in the court so that the some hours of your legal proceeding can be saved.
+Try to get some of the issues resolved out of the court instead of fighting for them in the court so that some hours of your legal proceedings can be saved.

 Always remember that you and your spouse are experiencing the same emotional trauma, so avoid saying or doing something that you will regret later.